LiMe-NanoBioeng/pressure_control/README.md

 The selector valve connects a tube out of ten sample tubes to a single outlet tube.
 The system monitors the flow rate with a flow sensor (Sensirion, LG16-1000D) serially connected between the outlet tube and the microfluidic system.
 To prevent a gravitational flow when all the solenoid valves are closed, we installed a latching solenoid valve (Takasago Electric Inc, FLV-2-N1F) in the PEEK tube downstream of the microfluidic system.
-Our system can be extended up to four electro-pneumatic regulators (four analog inputs/outputs), ten solenoid valves (driven at 24V via ten digital pins), one flow meter (I2C), and one latching valve  (driven at 5 V via one digital pin).

 ### Software and device control via Arduino micro
-The controller works on GUI-based Python code that communicates with devices through an Arduino micro.
-We control the Arduino micro via a serial connection using pySerial.
+The controller works on GUI-based Python code that communicates with devices through an Arduino micro via a serial connection using pySerial.
 We provide the program for the Arduino micro as another repository (https://github.com/LiMe-NanoBioeng/Arduino-to-DAQ.git).
 To read data from and control devices upon request, the Arduino micro routinely checks a serial command sent from the PC.
 The Arduino micro monitors the pressure via the regulator's analog input, which is 0-5 V, and controls the electro-pneumatic regulator via 8-bit PWM, which is converted to a 0-5 V analog output with a digital-analog converter (DAC).
 We installed a potentiometer at the analog output given to the electro-pneumatic regulator to stabilize PID feedback control, especially for a low constant flow rate.
 The potentiometer effectively modulates the maximum voltage of the analog output (originally, 0-5 V) from the Arduino micro down to a low voltage.
 Manual modulation enables the use of the full 8-bit resolution when regulating at low pressure (e.g., 1 kPa).
 The Arduino micro controls the solenoid valves via digital I/O, which is boosted to 24 V-on/off with N-type MOS-FET-based switching circuits.
-The selector valve communicates with PC through another USB.
 The Arduino micro communicates with the flow sensor through I2C, reading two's complement and outputting the scaled flow rate ul/min.
 We note that the other example Arduino programs for communicating with the flow sensors through I2C are available from Sensirion's GitHub (https://github.com/Sensirion/arduino-liquid-flow-snippets).
 The Arduino micro operates the devices either under open-loop or feedback controls, respectively, for a constant pressure or constant flow rate.
 Under open-loop control, the controller regulates the pressure at a constant value defined by the analog output from the Arduino micro.
 Under feedback control, the Arduino micro reads the flow rate and regulates the pressure using PID control to achieve the specified flow rate.
 The Arduino micro continues the feedback control until it is interrupted by a serial command from the PC.
+The selector valve communicates with the PC through another USB.

 ### Electric circuit
 The circuit in the controller drives devices at three different voltages 24 V, 9 V and 5 V as summarized in Table 1.